Germany investigates Porsche over suspected petrol engine manipulation

 German prosecutors fined Porsche 535 million euros ($632 million) last year for lapses that allowed the company to cheat diesel emissions tests, but manipulation has not yet been proven for petrol engines.

-A Porsche spokesman on Sunday said the issues relate to vehicles developed several years ago, adding there were no indications that current production was affected.
-The carmaker is working closely with authorities, he added.
+A Porsche spokesman on Sunday said the issues related to vehicles developed several years ago, adding there were no indications that current production was affected.
+The carmaker was working closely with authorities, he added.

 Bild am Sonntag weekly had reported that the investigation was focused on engines developed between 2008 and 2013, including those of the Panamera and 911 models, with suspected illegal changes to hardware and software that could affect exhaust systems and engine components.